Talk to a doctor from home using telehealth services

 Telehealth visits with your local providers

-- Coverage for COVID-19 testing-related telehealth visits: For COVID-19 testing-related telehealth visits, you have $0 cost-share with network and out-of-network providers through the national public health emergency period, currently scheduled to end Jan.
-20, 2021.
+- Cost-share for COVID-19 testing-related telehealth visits: For COVID-19 testing-related telehealth visits, you will have $0 cost-share with in-network and out-of-network providers through the national public health emergency period, currently scheduled to end April 20, 2021.

-- Coverage for COVID-19 testing-related telehealth visits: For COVID-19 testing-related telehealth, you have $0 cost-share for in-network and out-of-network visits through the national public health emergency period, currently scheduled to end Jan.
-20, 2021.
+- Cost-share for COVID-19 testing-related telehealth visits: For COVID-19 testing-related telehealth, you will have $0 cost-share for in-network and out-of-network visits through the national public health emergency period, currently scheduled to end April 20, 2021.

-- Coverage for COVID-19 treatment via telehealth visits: For COVID-19 treatment via telehealth, you have $0 cost-share for in-network and out-of-network telehealth treatment visits through December 31, 2020.
-UnitedHealthcare chose to expand this cost-share waiver to help you access the care you need.
+- Cost-share for COVID-19 treatment via telehealth visits: For COVID-19 treatment via telehealth, you will have $0 cost-share for in-network and out-of-network visits through Jan.
+31, 2021.

 Medicaid health plans: For individuals enrolled in UnitedHealthcare Community Plans, state variations and regulations may apply during this time.
 Please review the UnitedHealthcare Community Plan website and your state’s site for the latest applicable information.
 If no state-specific exceptions apply, traditional UnitedHealthcare plan guidelines will apply.